lnxusr1/kenzy/docs/kenzy.skill.md

  	return MyCustomSkill()
 ```

-You can also create folders as follows:
+You then must also create folders as follows:
 ```
 /skills
     /MyCustomSkill